peter88213/nvhelp-de/source/section_view.rst

 There is a popular theory for "selling writers" that suggests novels are best divided into scenes, alternating between "action scenes" and "reaction scenes", or "scenes" and "sequels".
-If you want to implement something like this to ensure suspense, you can do so here.
+If you want to implement something like this to ensure suspense kann man do so here.

-If this is not for you, but you would like to use a different method to set up a dramaturgical scene micro-structure, you can set the section to **Benutzerdefiniert** and get three `freely named <book_view.html#umbenennungen>`_ text fields.
+If this is not for you, but you would like to use a different method to set up a dramaturgical scene micro-structure kann man set the section to **Benutzerdefiniert** and get three `freely named <book_view.html#umbenennungen>`_ text fields.